Your child can start in September and will be placed in the appropriate program based on age, see below.

 What are your class sizes and ratios?

-Our class sizes vary by location but are no more than 12 children per class.
+Our class sizes vary by location but are about 12-14 children per class.
 This is a very important factor to look for when searching for a program for your child.
 Due to children at this age having a very short attention span, they are very easily distracted.
 Quality One-on-One time with ALL children, and not just those that are struggling, means that every child can reach their potential.
 For example, having a classroom with 12 children with 1 teacher is much more effective than a classroom with 24 children and 2 teachers as there are fewer distractions in the classroom.
 This is one of our core philosophies.

 How much are the fees?

 Our Tuition Fees vary by location and class frequency.
 For the full fee guide, just request our free info package that will include this info @ www.jumpstartlearning.ca/register and select the 'information package' option.

 Tuition Fees also differ as a result of direct government grants and subsidies parents qualify for.
 There is also a one-time registration fee that covers the cost of registration and all your supplies and materials.